gregtour/blog-posts/article1.md

 A casual reader following along might not be interested in developing their own language, as of this moment.
 They might be more interested in the mechanics involved.
 As a rather elaborate exercise, I invite anyone to attempt to create their own interpreted programming language.
-That being said, I am about to outline the process and tools that I used to create _the duck programming language_, even though I recognize there are multiple ways to go about the process.
+That being said, I am about to outline the process and tools that I used to create _the Duck programming language_, even though I recognize there are multiple ways to go about the process.